NETWAYS/foreman-training/provisioning/02_configuration.md

 * Associate the PXELinux template "Kickstart default PXELinux" with CentOS
 * Associate the Provision template "Kickstart default" with CentOS
-* Associate the operating system with the Partition table "Kickstart default", Installation media "CentOS mirror", select the Templates and set parameter "enable-puppetlabs-puppet5-repo" to "true"
+* Associate the operating system with the Partition table "Kickstart default", Installation media "CentOS mirror", select the Templates and set boolean parameter "enable-puppetlabs-puppet6-repo" to "true"

 !SLIDE supplemental solutions